Style and Design

-The Cranbourne corner summerhouse is constructed in a lovely traditional pentagonal style with a pent roof, fixed windows and half glazed double doors.
+The popular and widely available Cranbourne corner summerhouse is constructed in a lovely traditional pentagonal style with a pent roof, fixed windows and half glazed double doors.
 The windows are a departure from the usual style in this type of summerhouse and offer something different.

 The summerhouse is manufactured in shiplap cladding from an FSC approved source.
 The windows are styrene glazed and the doors feature pull handles with a key operated lock for security.

 The overall size of the building is 2.98 x 2.29m (9'9'' x 7'6'') at its largest point with a maximum height of 1.86m (6'2'').
 The rear walls measure 2.13 x 2.13m (7'x7').

 The summerhouse is dip treated prior to delivery.
 It is recommended that a final finish be applied by the purchaser.